 SAORI Worcester is a SAORI Weaving Studio offering on-going classes and selling SAORI looms & accessories, hand-woven items, SAORI books and more.

 This is a studio where people feel safe and comfortable to express their inner creativity regardless their age, sex, abilities and social status.
 In the classes we teach basic weaving skills and encourage students to make unique work that only the person can create at the moment.
 The basic weaving movement on the SAORI loom is very simple and easy.
 Many people feel it is so therapeutic right away.
-In the studio there have been having all kinds of people; kids to elderly and peoplewho have special needs physically and mentally.
+In the studio there have been all kinds of people; kids to elderly and people who have special needs physically and mentally.

 The SAORI loom have several accessible accessories which allow people who have physical difficulties to be able to weave.
-The teacher has many experience working with people who have developmental problems, Muscular dystrophy, minor psychiatric problems, autism, down syndrome and other “problems”.
+Mihoko has many experience working with people who have developmental problems, Muscular dystrophy, minor psychiatric problems, autism, down syndrome and other “problems”.
 During the class time all those “problems” or “diagnosis” doesn’t matter.
-Everyone in the class is SAORI Artist.
+Everyone in the class is SAORI artist.
 We all learn from each other.

 We offer one time “trial” class to “membership” to let people have continuous practice this art form deeply for a long time.
 The goal of the classes is not focus on the finished products.
 The aim of the classes is letting people explore their creativity through free expression.
 Weaving is just a tool.
 The ultimate goal is finding the true self, build relationship, share in communities and spread peaceful mind to the whole world.